Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 For running the pipeline, anaconda or miniconda must be installed in the computer.
 The step-by-step installation instructions can be found on: https://docs.anaconda.com/anaconda/install/index.html.

-To install the necessary packages for running the environment, open a conda terminal ("Anaconda prompt") in the windows program window) and navigate to the EasyNER folder you downloaded using the change directory command (cd).
+To install the necessary packages for running the environment, open a conda terminal ("Anaconda prompt" in the Windows program window) and navigate to the EasyNER folder you downloaded using the change directory command (cd).
 For example:
 ```bash
 (base) C:\Users\YOURUSERNAME>cd C://Users//YOURUSERNAME//Documents//git_repos//EasyNER
 ```